Learning from N-Tuple Data with M Positive Instances: Unbiased Risk Estimation and Theoretical Guarantees: Unbiased Risk Minimization Method

-\paragraph*{One-paragraph summary of the extensions.} For variable tuple lengths and/or counts, let $\alpha_t := m_t/n_t$ denote the per-tuple positive mixing rate and define the \emph{effective mixing weight} $\alphabar := \E[\alpha_t]$ under the sampling scheme used in training (empirically, the weighted average over tuples that enter the loss).
+For variable tuple lengths and/or counts, let $\alpha_t := m_t/n_t$ denote the per-tuple positive mixing rate and define the effective mixing weight $\alphabar := \E[\alpha_t]$ under the sampling scheme used in training (empirically, the weighted average over tuples that enter the loss).
 Together with the unlabeled prior $\prior$, the observable pair $(\E_{\text{tuple}}[\cdot],\,\E_{\text{unlab}}[\cdot])$ forms a $2{\times}2$ linear system whose unknowns are the class-conditional risks $\big(R_+(g),R_-(g)\big)$.
 Whenever $\alphabar\neq \prior$, this system is invertible and yields the same unbiased risk estimator (URE) as in the fixed $(n,m)$ case by replacing $\alpha$ with $\alphabar$.
 When $\alphabar=\prior$ (the ill-conditioned case), we create two strata with distinct effective rates, $\alphabar_1\neq\alphabar_2$ (e.g., by partitioning on $n_t$ or $m_t$, or by non-uniform re-sampling); solving the two $2{\times}2$ systems on each stratum restores identifiability.
 We then apply the same finite-sample stabilization (ABS/ReLU clamp) as in the base method.
-Algorithm~\ref{alg:stratify-ure} summarizes the stratify--and--solve procedure used whenever $|\widehat{\alphabar}-\hat\prior|<\tau$.

 \begin{theorem}[Identifiability with heterogeneous tuples] Let $\alpha_t=m_t/n_t$ be the tuple-level positive mixing rate and $\alphabar:=\E[\alpha_t]$ the effective rate induced by the sampling scheme (empirically, the average over tuples used by the loss).
 Let $\prior$ be the class prior of the unlabeled pool.
 Consider the linear system linking observables to class-conditional risks: